-Stork Photo Collection is one of the featured collections.
-Harvey E. Stork (1890-1959), Carleton professor of botany from 1920 to 1955, took hundreds of photographs of the Carleton campus, buildings, students, faculty, campus life and events.
-The 1135 photos in this collection, taken by Stork mostly in the 1910s & 1920s, were given to the College upon his death.
+Harvey E. Stork (1890-1959), Carleton professor of botany from 1920 to 1955, took hundreds of photographs of the Carleton campus, students, faculty, and campus life.
+The 1135 photos in this collection were taken by or collected by Stork and were given to the College upon his death.
+The majority of the photographs taken by Stork span the 1910's and 1920's.
 They include a number of aerial photos of the campus, drawing on Stork’s experience as an aerial photographer in WWI.
+Many of the photographs collected by Stork document the earliest years of the College.
 The original photographs are housed in the College Archives.

 This collection is open access.